 The University has prepared a statement concerning membership of the Students’ Union.

 Students' Union Code of Practice

 A Code of Practice has been published in accordance with the requirements of s22(3) of the Education Act 1994 (the Act).
 The Act requires the University and Sheffield Hallam University Students' Union (the Union) to comply with a number of measures relating to the operation of the Union, in particular relating to its: constitution; membership; elections; sabbatical officers; finances; affiliations; complaints; and notification requirements.

 What You Need To Know – 2016/17, 2017/18 and 2018/19 Entrants

-The following documents are an overview of key information about Sheffield Hallam University, our courses and fees for full-time UK and EU undergraduate applicants who would start at the University in the 2016/17 academic year, and for full-time UK, EU and international undergraduate applicants who would start at the University in the 2017/18 academic year.
+The following documents are an overview of key information about Sheffield Hallam University, our courses and fees for full-time UK and EU undergraduate applicants who would start at the University in the 2016/17 academic year, and for full-time UK, EU and international undergraduate applicants who would start at the University in the 2017/18 or 2018/19 academic years.
 The relevant document will form part of your contract with the University if you choose to study with us.

 What You Need To Know – 2019/20, 2020/21 and 2021/22 Entrants

 For full-time UK, EU and international undergraduate applicants who started at the University in the 2019/2020, 2020/2021 academic years and for full-time Home and International undergraduate applicants starting in September for the 2021/2022 academic year, please refer to the University Terms and Conditions document and Key Terms Summary for the relevant year below.

 For Terms and Conditions for Full Time Undergraduate Home and International applicants starting in January 2022 please refer to the University Terms and Conditions (PDF, 325.2KB).

 What You Need To Know - 2022/23 Entrants